Introduction to Thailand Part 5

 Beliefs & Perspectives in Thailand-Respect thy Elder & why ‘Wai.’

-Another feature of Thai society is showing respect to others.
+Another feature of Thai society is respect for others.
 Thai people are respectful and must outwardly comply with words and body language.
 Thai children are taught to admire their elders and to yield to authority.
 Most Thai children can ‘Wai’ before they can walk.

-Older people or people with higher positions than you deserve your respect.
-Thai people recognize the supremacy of their boss and do not oppose them.
+Older people or people in higher positions than you deserve your respect.
+Thai people recognize their bosses' supremacy and do not oppose them.

-Similarly, Thai students respect their teachers and would not dare to contend with them or even sometimes won’t ask them questions.
+Similarly, Thai students respect their teachers and do not dare contend with them or even sometimes don’t ask them questions.
 This is due to the embarrassment that could be caused or, as it is better known, ‘loss of face.’
 This is an essential aspect of Thai society, and everyone’s actions must consider ‘loss of face.’
-Thai people don’t only consider ‘saving face ไทย’ for themselves; they also consider other peoples ‘loss of face.’
+Thai people don’t only consider ‘saving face ไทย’ for themselves; they also consider other people ‘loss of face.’

-One of the ways the Thais display respect is to clasp their palms beautifully together, fingers aiming upwards as if in prayer, and bow the head forward in greeting.
+One way Thais display respect is to clasp their palms beautifully together, fingers aiming upwards as if in prayer, and bow their heads forward in greeting.
 This is known in Thai as the ‘Wai.’

 It is customary for Thai people to ‘Wai’ when they meet each other.
 The younger or lower-ranked person should always initiate the ‘Wai,’ and the recipient of the ‘Wai’ will ‘Wai’ back.
 If someone were to you, it would be much appreciated if you ‘Wai’ back at them.